 End rhyme is also known as “tail rhyme” or “terminal rhyme.”
 When a poet uses end rhyme, their poetry has a pleasing musical quality.
-It is incredibly common in poetry and is intrinsically connected to the genre in many reader’s minds.
+End rhyme is a common type of rhyme and is intrinsically connected to the genre in many readers’ minds.
 Usually, these rhymes are considered “perfect rhymes,” meaning that the words or syllables are identical sounding.
 For example, “cat” and “hat.”
 But, not all end rhymes are perfect.
 Plus, not all poems have end rhymes or any kind of rhyme (see free verse), but a large number of them do.

 Explore End Rhyme

-End rhymes appear at the end of lines of poetry when words have the same sounds.
+End rhymes appear at the end of lines of poetry, with the last syllables, when words have the same sounds.
 It needs to occur in at least two lines, but those lines do not have to be subsequent or next to one another.
+It is one of several different types of rhymes in English poetry.
+It is how the poet creates a rhyming pattern and how musicians rhyme song lyrics.

 End rhymes can be spread out and create different patterns.
 For example, the first and last lines of a stanza might correspond with a perfect end rhyme.
 Or the first three lines of a stanza, the last two lines, and so on.
 One stanza of rhyming poetry will more than likely contain different end rhymes.